peterhinch/micropython-samples/phase/README.md

 by `DAC.write_timed` and an incoming response signal.
 For application reasons `DAC.write_timed` runs continuously.
 Its output feeds one ADC and the incoming signal feeds another.
-The ADC's are fed from matched hardware anti-aliasing filters.
+The ADC's are fed from matched hardware anti-aliasing filters; the matched characteristic ensures that any phase shift in the filters cancels out.

 Because the frequency is known the ADC sampling rate is chosen so that an integer number of cycles are captured.
-This enables simple averaging to be used to remove the double frequency component.
+Thus averaging is used to remove the double frequency component.

 The function `demod()` returns the phase difference in radians.
 The sample arrays are globals `bufout` and `bufin`.
 The `freq` arg is the frequency and is